 This standard establishes performance requirements and test methods for pistols to be used by law enforcement officers.
-This standard is a revision of and supersedes NIJ Standard-0112.00 dated April 1986.
-The headspace requirements for 9 mm pistols have been changed to conform to industry standards, and a test method added to measure headspace of pistols in which the breech block is not in contact with the rear surface of the barrel when in the firing position.
-The standard addresses 9 mm and 45 caliber single and double action pistols only.
+This standard is a revision of and supersedes NIJ Standard-0112.01 dated May 1989.
+This revision adds 10 mm Auto and 40 S&W to the standard.
 The standard is intended for use in assessing the acceptability of new or reissue autoloading pistols.
-This standard does not address specific safety devices, full or partial magazine release, pistol shot group size (accuracy), nor sights.
-(See app.
-A for a discussion of these topics.)
+This standard does not address specific safety devices, full or partial magazine release, pistol shot group size, accuracy, or sights (see app.
+C for a discussion of these topics), nor does this standard address service life (endurance testing) (see app.
+D for a discussion of this topic).